Jump (Madonna song): Critical reception

 Upon release, "Jump" received generally positive reviews from music critics.
 Keith Caulfield from Billboard complimented the song's "empowerment" theme, while Margaret Moser of The Austin Chronicle called it "slinky and sexy".
 City Pages' Peter S. Scholtes considered the track "very pretty".
 While reviewing the album, Alan Braidwood from BBC Music called the song as "lethally catchy" and one of the album's highlights.
 David Browne from Entertainment Weekly called "Jump", along with "Get Together", as fluid in nature.
 Jon Pareles of The New York Times wrote that Madonna's "somber side sounds best in 'Jump', about the urge to move on".
 On his review for People, Chuck Arnold stated that "a new wavish energy drives pulsating tracks like 'Jump'".
 Writing for Salon, Camille Paglia shared her opinion that on the album "there are only two truly strong songs, 'Hung Up' and 'Jump' -- especially the latter, with its magnificent, hymnlike ascensions".
-Reut R. from New University wrote, "At this point, you are hoping that the album picks up, because only two or perhaps three titles are worthy listens from the first seven tracks.
-Your prayers are answered with 'Jump.'"
-Similarly, for David Byrne from RTÉ, the song "comes out of nowhere and we go for one last boogie".
+For David Byrne from RTÉ, the song "comes out of nowhere and we go for one last boogie".
 From The Times, Mike Pattenden said that "Jump" and "How High" perform a "breathless one-two".

 Folha de S.Paulo commented that "with a catchy chorus, it sounds like it was made to lift stadiums".

-Diego Costa of UWM Post wrote that "Jump" is a "bossy, slightly sadistic spoken intro by Madonna, just like in 'Erotica', so who can resist?
-A knock-yourself-out, club-tailored take on the wasteful nature of inertia."
-Similarly, Slant Magazine's Sal Cinquemani commented that the song is a "gritty club anthem that wouldn't have sounded out of place on Erotica".
+Slant Magazine's Sal Cinquemani commented that the song is a "gritty club anthem that wouldn't have sounded out of place on Erotica".
 Isabel Mohan from Heat stated that "Jump" should join the likes of "Vogue" and "Into the Groove" as a Madonna classic.
-Matt Zakosek of The Chicago Maroon wrote that the stand-out tracks on the album were "Jump" and "Push", which "sound as close to the 80s Madonna as we're probably ever going to get again.
-The lyrics of Jump' are joyous, recalling the fun, community-minded Madonna of True Blue and Like a Prayer."
 A negative review came from newspaper Herald Sun, which called it "a little 80's-ish, more bleeps and beats with a smooth dance sheen, but still feels like filler".
 In another negative review, Johnny Davis of Q magazine stated, "Jump, likewise isn't quite the copper-bottomed pop song it thinks it is".
 Het Nieuwsblad's Mark Coppens was also negative, observing that "this song already begs for a remix, because this version sounds a bit lame in our opinion.
 Technopop might be trendy again, but trendwatchers don't mean this plastic melody".